kgreg-8/DotDash-eCommerce-Trends/README.md

 ### Product Performance
 1) 96% of current sales come from products in these categories:
--- Wireless In-Ear Headphones
+>- Wireless In-Ear Headphones
--- High-End Gaming Monitors
+>- High-End Gaming Monitors
--- Lighterweight Laptop
+>- Lighterweight Laptops
 DotDash should expand its product catalog to offer similar, in-class products.
 Doing so *will* improve sales performance and brand reach.

 ### Global Presence